NowakArtur97/Global-Terrorism-API/client/README.md

 ## Demo

-### !!!
-Temporarily unavailable due to the end of support for graph databases on Heroku !!!
 The application demo is available on the Heroku platform: https://global-terrorism-tracker.herokuapp.com/ It may take a while for the application to start.